Jaude Centre

 Jaude Centre is one of the most prominent shopping malls in Clermont-Ferrand, France.
 It is located in extreme south-East in the Jaude Square, in the city centre.

 History

 In 1960, the local council wanted to refurbish the district called “fond de Jaude” to build a shopping mall, housing and offices.
 This quarter was unhealthy and particularly depreciated.
 It was destroyed and the construction work for the shopping mall started at the end of 1978.
 The shops opened their doors on September 11 of 1980.

 Architecture

 Centre Jaude was designed by the architect Jean-Loup Roubert.
 The building is mostly made of concrete.
 At the top of it and to light up the different spaces where people walk there is a glass roof.

 Since its construction, the building was modified.
-The several changes are :
+The changes include: